Bell Hill

 Florida Utility Assistance: Updated

 In 2023, more than 120,000 Florida households received LIHEAP aid, averaging $800 per family.
-If you’re facing high utility costs, you probably meet the income thresholds.
-Knowing the precise eligibility rules and the fast‑track online application can protect your budget before the peak season hits.
+If you’re facing high utility costs or need food aid, you probably meet the income thresholds.
+Knowing the precise eligibility rules and the fast-track online application and health services can protect your budget before the peak season hits.
 Find out the steps that could secure your assistance.

 Florida Utility Assistance